-The buffer disk capacity is enough to store all the data acquired by the DAQ over a period of one week: in normal condition this provides the "Data Mover" application[10] with enough time to move the data to the collaboration computing center.
+The disk server is an IBM model DS4100 providing a total buffer disk space of about 3.2 TB.
+The buffer disk capacity is enough to store all the data acquired by the DAQ over a period of one week: in normal condition this provides the "Data Mover" application [12] with enough time to move the data to the Collaboration computing centers.
 Should any problem arise with the network transfer, date files are migrated to tape and removed from the buffer.